2025–26 Regionalliga

-The 2025–26 Regionalliga is the 18th season of the Regionalliga, the 14th under the current format, as the fourth tier of the German football league system.
+The 2025–26 Regionalliga was the 18th season of the Regionalliga, the 14th under the current format, as the fourth tier of the German football league system.

 Format

-According to the promotion rules decided upon in 2019, the Regionalliga Südwest and West receive a direct promotion spot.
-Based on a rotation principle, the Regionalliga Nord is expected to receive the third direct promotion spot this season, while the Regionalliga Nordost and Bayern champions are expected to play a promotion play-off.
+According to the promotion rules decided upon in 2019, the Regionalliga Südwest and West received a direct promotion spot.
+Based on a rotation principle, the Regionalliga Nord received the third direct promotion spot this season, while the Regionalliga Nordost and Bayern champions played a promotion play-off.

 Regionalliga Nord

-18 teams from the states of Bremen, Hamburg, Lower Saxony and Schleswig-Holstein compete in the 14th season of the reformed Regionalliga Nord.
+18 teams from the states of Bremen, Hamburg, Lower Saxony and Schleswig-Holstein competed in the 14th season of the reformed Regionalliga Nord.
 Hannover 96 II was relegated from the 2024–25 3.
 Liga.
 HSC Hannover and FSV Schöningen were promoted from the 2024–25 Oberliga Niedersachsen and Altona 93 from the 2024–25 Oberliga Hamburg.